Steven Kwan Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 22nd in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks' 4.46 team ERA ranks 19th among all MLB pitching staffs.
+- The Diamondbacks have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.

+- Henry (3-1) takes the mound for the Diamondbacks in his 10th start of the season.
+He has a 4.86 ERA in 50 2/3 innings pitched, with 33 strikeouts.

-- His most recent appearance was on Sunday against the Detroit Tigers, when the right-hander tossed 5 2/3 innings, surrendering five earned runs while giving up 10 hits.
+- In his most recent appearance on Tuesday against the Philadelphia Phillies, the lefty tossed 4 2/3 innings, giving up five earned runs while surrendering nine hits.

+- The 25-year-old has an ERA of 4.86, with 5.9 strikeouts per nine innings, in 10 games this season.
+Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.